curtispuetz/pypp-docs/docs/index.md

 It's a program that lets you transpile Python synxtax'd code to C++.
 And from there you just have a normal C++ CMake project, so you are set now to build and run your code.
 Also:
 - Your Python syntax'd code is valid Python code, so you can alternatively run it with the Python interpreter.
 - Your Python syntax'd code has to follow certain rules and conventions to work
-    - The code can't just be any Python code; its statically typed and requires manual memory management.
+    - The code can't just be any Python code (its statically typed and requires manual memory management)
-    - When you break a rule or convention, you will idealy either get a error from the Py++ transpiler, or an error from the C++ compiler.
+    - When you break a rule or convention, you will idealy either get a error from the Py++ transpiler, or an error from your C++ compiler.
 - The generated C++ code is human-readable, corresponding very closely to your Python synxtax'd code files, folders, and logic.

+And a few other points:

-- You can get undefined behavior (just like C++)
+- You can get undefined behavior (just like with C++)
-    - However, Py++ aspires to throw transpilation errors for these cases (will work on that in the future)
+    - However, Py++ aspires to throw transpilation errors for cases of potential undefined behavior (will work on that in the future)
 - Your code can run differently depending on if you use the C++ generated executable or the Python interpreter
     - However, again, Py++ aspires to throw transpilation errors for these cases (will work on that in the future)

-The last two points you are free to forget about until you become an advanced Py++ programmer.

 ## Disclaimer

 Py++ is new, and will likely have bugs.

-If you find a bug, or if you find something that is not as performant as the C++ code you would write for the same problem (which is also a Py++ bug), please file a bug report: TODO link.
+If you find a bug, or if you find something that cannot be as performant as the C++ code you would write for the same problem (which is also a Py++ bug), please file a bug report: [issues](https://github.com/curtispuetz/pypp-cli/issues).

 ## Other things of note